Daedaluz/uyulala/README.md

 This endpoint also doubles as the OAuth2 token endpoint if the `Content-Type` header is `application/x-www-form-urlencoded`.

-Using OAuth2, the challengeId is the authorization code.
+Using OAuth2, the code is generated when the user has signed the challenge and the challenge is started with an oauth2 flow.

 * `challengeId` - The challenge id to collect